TheBigRoomXXL/tinyfeed/README.md

 ## Acknowledgement

-The project was heavily inspired by [tinystatus](https://github.com/bderenzo/tinystatus), and message boards like Lobste.rs and Hacker News.
+The project was heavily inspired by the awesomely simple [tinystatus](https://github.com/bderenzo/tinystatus) and message boards like Lobste.rs and Hacker News.

 Thank you @MariaLetta for the awesome [free-gophers-pack ](https://github.com/MariaLetta/free-gophers-pack) wich I adapted for the banner.